| Title: | Dynamic Modeling and Machine Learning Environment |

 This is the estimated coefficients of the various models in the forecast. |

-This function provides graphic displays of the order of significance estimated coefficients of models.
-This would assists in accessing models so as to decide which can be used for further analysis, prediction and policy consideration.
+This function provides graphic displays of the estimated coefficients in the order of their significance in the models.
+This would assists in accessing models to decide which can be used for further analysis, prediction and policy consideration.

 Estimated model for which the estimated coefficients would be plotted |